Stephen-Kimoi/cketh-tutorial/README.md

 ```

 ### Key Points
-- **Transaction Monitoring**: It checks the status of the transaction using its hash.
+- **Transaction Monitoring**: It checks the transaction status using its hash.
 - **Verification Trigger**: On success, it calls the `verifyTransaction` function to validate the transaction on-chain.

 ## 4. `verifyTransaction`

 ### Description
-The `verifyTransaction` function is responsible for verifying a transaction on the Ethereum blockchain by interacting with the backend canister on the Internet Computer.
+The `verifyTransaction` function verifies a transaction on the Ethereum blockchain by interacting with the backend canister on the Internet Computer.

 ### Usage
 - **Purpose**: Verifies the transaction using its hash and retrieves the result.